Azure SQL Database

-Accelerate your application development on the only cloud with evergreen SQL using the latest SQL Server capabilities, and never worry about updates, upgrades or end of support again.
+Accelerate your application development in the only cloud with evergreen SQL using the latest SQL Server capabilities, and never worry about updates, upgrades, or end of support again.

 Hyperscale your most demanding workloads

 Break through the resource limitations that can affect your application’s performance.
 Azure SQL Database Hyperscale adapts to changing requirements by rapidly scaling storage up to 100 TB.
-Flexible, cloud native architecture allows storage to grow as needed and enables nearly instantaneous backups and fast database restores in minutes – regardless of the size of the data operation.
+Flexible, cloud-native architecture allows storage to grow as needed and enables you to back up data almost instantaneously and restore your database in minutes—regardless of the size of the data operation.

 Build modern apps your way with provisioned and serverless compute options.
 Azure SQL Database serverless simplifies performance management and helps developers focus on building apps faster and more efficiently with compute resources that automatically scale based on workload demand.

-SQL Database serverless is best for scenarios where usage is intermittent and unpredictable and you only pay for compute resources you use on a per-second basis, optimising overall price performance.
+SQL Database serverless is best for scenarios where usage is intermittent and unpredictable and you only pay for compute resources you use on a per-second basis, which optimizes overall price-performance.

 Save with the best total cost of ownership

-Switch to Azure SQL Database and get better price performance than other cloud service providers.
-Azure SQL Database meets your mission-critical requirements while costing up to 86 per cent less than the competition.1
+Switch to Azure SQL Database and get better price performance than with other cloud providers.
+Azure SQL Database meets your mission-critical requirements and costs up to 86 percent less than the competition.1

-Use Azure Hybrid Benefit for SQL Server to maximise the value from your current licensing investments.
-Use your SQL Server licences with Software Assurance and save up to 55 per cent over pay-as-you-go pricing on SQL Database.2
+Use Azure Hybrid Benefit for SQL Server to maximize the value from your current licensing investments.
+Use your SQL Server licenses with Software Assurance and save up to 55 percent compared to pay-as-you-go pricing on SQL Database.2

 Build and deliver modern, intelligent apps faster

-- Develop on popular platforms including Windows, Linux and Mac with familiar tools such as Visual Studio and Azure Data Studio.
+- Develop on popular platforms including Windows, Linux, and Mac with familiar tools like Visual Studio and Azure Data Studio.

-- Combine with Azure App Service to manage and scale your entire application and data stack.
+- Manage and scale your entire application and data stack using Azure App Service.